gbif/geocode/geocode-ws/README.md

 RESTful service that provides the reverse geocode functionality.
 The REST resource should be accessible at this URL: `http://{server}:{httpPort}/reverse`.

-## How to build this project
+## How to build and run this project

-No credentials are hardcoded.
-You can provide credentials in one of multiple ways:
+The database url and credentials are required to start the application.
+You can provide them in different ways.

- - Change the src/resources/geocode.properties file

- - Provide the connection details on the command line while running Maven:
-    ```-Dgeocode-ws.url=<url> -Dgeocode-ws.username=<user> -Dgeocode-ws.password=<password>```

- - Provide the connection details in a profile in your settings.xml file:
+### Using maven
+You can put the DB credentials in a maven profile:

 ```xml
 <profile>